stefanpoensgen/SptecOrderComments/README.md

 This plugins adds the ability to store comments to orders in the Shopware Admin.
 Comments could either be internal (default) or external.
+External comments are shown at the order in account orders page.

 ![Demonstration](https://raw.githubusercontent.com/stefanpoensgen/SptecOrderComments/main/src/Resources/store/images/1.png)

 ### Planned Features

-- Show external comments at the order in user account
 - Send external comments to customer by mail

 ## Contributing